Kim Hye-yoon: Public image

-After her portrayal as Kang Ye-seo in the critically acclaimed television series Sky Castle, Kim earned the affectionate nickname "My Melody Princess" from Korean netizens and media outlets.
-This moniker stemmed from her lovely appearance with the character's fashion choices, which closely resembled the popular Sanrio character, My Melody.
+After her portrayal as Kang Ye-seo in the television series Sky Castle, Kim earned the nickname "My Melody Princess".
+This moniker stemmed from her character's fashion choices, which closely resembled the Sanrio character, My Melody.

 She has also been dubbed by various Korean media as the "Nation's Little Sister".

 Endorsements

 With her breakthrough, in 2019, Kim went on to endorse for Ildong Pharmaceutical's vitamin supplement brand Aronamin, Lotte Hi-Mart, Ministry of Gender Equality and Family, Shinsegae's casual clothing brand Design United, dshare's brand 3J Edu, LG Household & Health Care's derma cosmetics brand Dr. Belmeur, KB Financial Group's credit card service KB Kookmin Card, and Dong-A Pharmaceutical's feminine hygiene brand Tempo.

 She has also endorsed for Entrepreneur Game application "Live Goddess" (2021), KB Financial Group's mobile payment application KB Pay (2021), Avène (2021), Batiste (2021), and Mentholatum's cosmetics brand Acnes (2023).

 In April 2024, she went to endorse for Lotte Chilsung's liquor brand Saero by dubbing the advertisement of the product.
 In August of the same year, she was selected to endorse for KGC's representative ginseng brand Jung Kwan Jang, and Lion Corporation Korea's cosmetics brand Rawquest.
 In October 2024, Kim was chosen to become the new muse of the Kodak Apparel brand.
 In the same month, she is chosen to endorse for LG Pra.L's Skin Booster product.